cmahima/MuseProject/README.md

 This shell script runs the codes to preprocess the data and get the data in trainable format

 # mlmodelmuse
-This folder has model that have been applied on the data
+This folder has models that have been applied on the data

 ## Note
 This repository will be updated as there is progress in work